Slauf21/Workshop-IOT-RPI-2022-23/Circuit/Altium/Schematics.md

 The schematic icon pin numbering is the same as the pins on the datasheet of the relais.

-## Resistors
+## Resistors and Capacitors

 Throught hole resistors are used.
 These are already included in the standard library of Altium.
 In the components search, select miscellanious devices from the drop down menu and search for Res1.
+The same method is used for importing capactitors.

 ![image](https://user-images.githubusercontent.com/79916416/203328175-2cfcdf56-2bdc-4358-8549-ca882f684c01.png)<br>
 *Miscellanious Devices*